Hawaiʻi State House · District 28

 These neighborhoods have shaped Hawaiʻi's history and continue to shape its future.

-Together we can make sure they remain strong, safe, and full of opportunity for generations to come.
+Together we can make sure they remain strong, safe, and full of opportunity for the families who call them home.

 The District